-- 11.1 TAM Limited has enlisted Brokers which have been selected to place orders, this list can be found in Appendix 1. - 11.2 The Approved brokers will enable TAM Limited to discharge its obligation to act in the best interest of the client. - 11.3 Orders placed with Approved Brokers will be sent electronically, telephone or chatrooms setup for the purpose of sending execution instructions.
+- 11.1 TAM Limited has enlisted an Outsourcing partner which has been selected to place orders, this list can be found in Appendix 1. - 11.2 The Approved Outsourcing Partner will enable TAM Limited to discharge its obligation to act in the best interest of the client. - 11.3 Orders placed with the Outsourcing Partner will be sent electronically, telephone or chatrooms setup for the purpose of sending execution instructions.